digitranslab/jumpstart/docs/versioned_docs/version-2.68.0/workflows/overview.md

 </div>
 <br/>

-We've now successfully used a workflow in our ToolJet Application.
+We've now successfully used a workflow in our JumpStart Application.
 You can also use **[webhooks](/docs/workflows/workflow-triggers#webhooks)** to execute workflows from third party apps.

-Continue learning about the different elements of ToolJet Workflows using the below links:
+Continue learning about the different elements of JumpStart Workflows using the below links:

 **[Types of Nodes](/docs/workflows/nodes)** <br/>
 **[Triggers](/docs/workflows/workflow-triggers)** <br/>